Main Street Music Hall

 Gabby Gumm & Matt Gumm

 Many long time patrons recall those days when after two hours of craziness, Thom would surprise everyone when he took the spotlight on the “cabin” porch and brought the house down with a serious ballad like “You Gave Me a Mountain”.
 Many a song and giggle have passed since those days and Thom is still bringing the house down with his talents.
-Thirty-nine years ago, he married his sweetheart and stage partner Sandy, and they’ve had the blessing of three highly talented children in their own right, Lisa, Jamie and Matt.
-After 12 years of serving Camden County as 2nd District Commissioner, he is now enjoying a little more fishing & golfing and will most likely be found in camo, bow hunting turkey in the spring and deer in the fall.
+Forty one years ago, he married his sweetheart and stage partner, Sandy, and they’ve had the blessing of three highly talented children in their own right, Lisa, Jamie and Matt.
+In his leisure time, Thom enjoys fishing, golfing and will most likely be found in camo, bow hunting turkey in the spring and deer in the fall.
 With so many friends at Main Street Music Hall, both on stage and in the audience, he says “God has truly blessed me.
 I’m very thankful.”

 Wendy Warner Singing Billie Jean

 Wendy Warner Impersonating Edith Anne